Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Residential accessibility to transport is rated excellent, with residents typically located 195 meters from the nearest stop.
-Service frequency averages 307 trips per day across all routes, resulting in approximately 35 weekly trips per individual stop.
+Service frequency averages 307 trips per day across all routes, equating to approximately 35 weekly trips per individual stop.

 Frequently Asked Questions - Transport